Frequently Asked Questions

 - Require some degree of support around activities of daily living (bathing, toileting, clothing, grooming, meal assistance) and personal care assistance

-- managing their own medication with or without functional assistance
+- Can manage their own medication with or without functional assistance

 Unfortunately, no. Inclusio is designed to serve single adults, and is not suitable for couples or families with children.
-Likewise, Inclusio will not allow pets in the building, with the exception for service dogs.
-Some additional exceptions may be made for visiting pets.
+Duly qualified and licensed service dogs can live at Inclusio, however pets are not allowed to live at Inclusio; exceptions may be made for visiting pets.

-Inclusio is not part of Alberta Health Services (it is not designated supportive living or long-term care).
-It is neither run by nor funded by AHS.
-Inclusio is run by Accessible Housing, a non-profit organization.
-Some care supports at Inclusio are provided by Home Care, which is a service for Albertans funded by AHS.
+Inclusio is owned and operated by Accessible Housing, a non-profit organization.
+It is not part of Alberta Health Services, it is not designated supportive living or long-term care, and it is neither run nor funded by AHS.
+Scheduled care supports at Inclusio are provided by Home Care, which is a service for Albertans funded by AHS.

 For individuals who are not able to live at Inclusio, but may benefit from similar housing and supports, the following resources may be helpful: